-Whether you tow a caravan, horsefloat, or any kind of trailer, it’s important you understand what towing safety standards exist and how they apply to you.
+Whether you tow a caravan, horse float, or any trailer, you must understand what towing safety standards exist and how they apply to you.
 This overview of ADR 62/02 will help frame its importance in safe towing by outlining its key role and function.

 Outline of Topics: